Boļeslavs Maikovskis: Emigration to the United States

+Flee to Germany

-Maikovskis fled from the U.S. in 1987, after his deportation to the Soviet Union became a certainty.
-He settled in West Germany after secretly convincing a diplomatic official to grant him a visa.
+After his deportation to the Soviet Union became a certainty, Maikovskis fled from the U.S. in 1987.
+He settled in West Germany after secretly convincing a diplomatic official to grant him a visa on the grounds of political asylum.
 In October 1988, Maikovskis was arrested as a suspected war criminal.
 He was held in a prison hospital until the fall of 1992.
 Maikovskis was simultaneously prosecuted in the German judicial system, but the case was dropped on health grounds in 1994.
 He died in Münster in 1996, aged 92, from a heart attack.